JFree00/Real-Estate-Business-Website/README.md

 Figma design -> React web app

-All code hand crafted using tailwind and shadcn
+All code handcrafted using tailwind and shadcn